 Founded in 1731, the library that once served our founding fathers now serves the nation as an internationally renowned research center.
 Since the days of Benjamin Franklin, the collection has grown to more than half a million rare books, manuscripts, pamphlets, broadsides, prints, and photographs, making the Library Company one of the nation’s largest collections of printed and graphic materials relating to early American history.

 The Library Company’s holdings include nearly a million rare books, pamphlets, manuscripts, and graphics documenting every aspect of American history and culture through the end of the 19th century.
 Its strengths include: African Americana; American science & technology, economics, art & architecture, agriculture, natural history, education, philanthropy, and medicine; art and architecture; German-Americana; gift books; the history of printing and publishing; serials, American Judaica; the history of women, domestic economy, and family life; printmaking, mapmaking, and photography in Philadelphia; music; and the libraries of James Logan and Benjamin Franklin.

-Our digital collections catalog features a growing number of the Library Company’s graphic, ephemera and bindings collections.
-It complements and supplements the descriptive records in our online catalog WolfPAC, and the online exhibitions and featured collections mounted on our website.
-The online repository currently contains over 36,000 records representing numerous digital collections.
-The Library Company gratefully acknowledges the support of the William Penn Foundation which provided funding for the purchase and implementation of ImPAC.
+Our digital collections feature a growing number of the Library Company’s graphic, ephemera and bindings collections.
+It complements and supplements the descriptive records in our online catalog, and the online exhibitions and featured collections mounted on our website.
+The online repository currently contains over 50,000 records representing numerous digital collections.
+The Library Company gratefully acknowledges the support of the Fidelity Foundation, which provided funding for the creation of this access system.